GSC vs Naver SearchAdvisor vs Cloudflare — Same Site, Three Datasets, Three Stories

 Avg position: 14.8

-Top 5 keywords surfacing the site:
+The top 5 keywords surfacing the site looked like this:

 - "image watermark" (impressions 2, clicks 1, position 8.5)